 It usually includes the following elements:

-Managing your data throughout the research life-cycle will maximise the benefits to you and other researchers.
-The DCC provide more information on the Curation Lifecyle Model.
+Managing your data throughout the research lifecycle will maximise the benefits to you and other researchers.
+The UK Data Archive has created a research data lifecycle that you may find useful.

 The University of York Research Data Management Policy was first approved by Research Committee on 11 June 2014.
 The policy was reviewed and revisions approved on 15 November 2017.